casterbn/QtCompile/notes.md

 I redistributed a version of QtBinPatcher, you should run it to make Qt Creator running.

 The source code of the distributed QtBinPatcher is on [Github](https://github.com/Fsu0413/QtBinPatcher).
 It is a free software and distributed in public domain.

+Do not put the library in a library which contains non-ascii character.
+Bug will cause that the path of qmake cannot be properly parsed by Qt Creator.